What Debts Can I File Bankruptcy on in California?

 Discharge Debts in Chapter 7 Bankruptcy in California

-All of the examples of unsecured debts mentioned above could be eliminated in Chapter 7 bankruptcy, and you will not have to directly pay any amounts to them during or after the case.
+All of the examples of unsecured debts mentioned above could be eliminated in Chapter 7 bankruptcy cases, and you will not have to directly pay any amounts to them during or after the case.
 However, you may be indirectly paying creditors because Chapter 7 is a liquidation bankruptcy.
 The bankruptcy trustee has the power to sell your assets, but only those that are nonexempt under bankruptcy rules.
 Bankruptcy laws do not aim to make you destitute, so you will be allowed to keep exempt assets that you need to live and work.
 With nonexempt assets, you will need to protect them from liquidation through the use of exemptions.

 In practice, bankruptcy trustees will not make the effort to sell many nonexempt assets.
 Items like clothing, costume jewelry, your music collection, kitchenware, and related personal goods will not bring a profit.
 Unfortunately, there may be a risk of losing: